 When I first saw how much space you are getting in the 1637 AIR compared to the other two options, I immediately thought this would be the case for me.
 However, when I dug a little deeper into the actual dimensions and considered them alongside the items I wanted to put into the case, I changed my mind.

 The 1637 AIR is a deeper, wider case.
 For that, you give up some length.
-That means that longer items such as a tripod are more likely to fit into the 1615 AIR or the 1626 AIR.
+That means longer items, such as a tripod, are more likely to fit into the 1615 AIR or the 1626 AIR.
 My primary tripod is a Really Right Stuff TVC-24L Mk 2 with a 23″ collapsed length.
-Although that would fit into the empty 1637 AIR, it would not fit lengthways if I used the optional padded insert or a levelling base or ball head attached.
+Although that would fit into the empty 1637 AIR, it would not fit lengthways if I used the case’s optional padded insert and left a ball head attached to the tripod.